Abibubble/Abibubble/README.md

 Hi there,

-I'm Abi, a trombonist from London in the UK, and a Software Development Engineer in the Front End Core Services Team with [giffgaff](https://www.giffgaff.com), a UK-based mobile company.
+I'm Abi, I live near London in the UK, and I'm a Software Engineer in the Recommendations Experience Team with [giffgaff](https://www.giffgaff.com), a UK-based mobile company.
 In November 2021, I completed a Diploma in Fullstack Software Development with [Code Institute](https://codeinstitute.net/), and was awarded a merit.
-Any repo I have that starts with `MS` are my assessed projects from the course, feel free to take a look.
+Any repo I have that starts with `MS` or `milestone` are my assessed projects from the course, feel free to take a look.
+In my free time, I love visiting different theme parks, riding rollercoasters, and playing escape rooms.

 In my coding journey so far, I've discovered the world of the accessible web - A must for any developer!
-I love learning about how to code for those with accessibility requirements, and teaching others the things that I've learnt.
+I love learning about how to code for those with accessibility requirements and teaching others the things that I've learnt.
 If you're interested, feel free to take a look at a few of the things I've done:
 - [A webinar I presented about the basics of accessibility and meta tags](https://www.youtube.com/watch?v=t-4qqmikIqk)
 - [A blog post about accessible buttons](https://www.giffgaff.io/inclusion/the-wonderful-world-of-accessible-buttons)
 - [A blog post about Top Fullstack Developer Tools](https://codeinstitute.net/blog/the-top-full-stack-developer-tools/) for [Code Institute](https://codeinstitute.net/)